danchoi/vnews/README.markdown

 ## Opening webpages and hyperlinks

 * `,o` opens the next web hyperlink on or after the cursor in your default external web browser
+* `,O` opens the web hyperlink under the cursor in a vertical split window
-* `,h` opens the web page that the feed item is linked to
+* `,h` opens the web page that the feed item is linked to in your default external web browser
+* `,H` opens the web page that the feed item is linked in a vertical split window

 Web hyperlinks  are the URLs that begin with http:// or https://.